 Future offspring: “Mommy, how did you meet Daddy?”

 Mom: “Well sweetie, your Dad endangered my life on our very first date.
 And right away I knew he was the kind of guy a girl could feel safe with.
 The kind of man who could be counted on to bring home the bacon.
 AND FAST!
 The kind of man who would know how to lead a family.
 DANGEROUSLY!
 And most important, the kind of man who knows how to buy a vehicle that can handle wet roads.
 That’s how I knew he was ‘the one.’”

 You probably wouldn’t try the “slippery when wet” test on your first date, but what have you done to impress someone on a dating debut?
 (And this isn’t just a temptation for the men!
 Come on ladies!
-What drives what you wear on a date?)
+Even if you wouldn’t be as foolish as us guys, what drives what might you wear on a date?)

 I remember racking my brain trying to come up with creative ideas to impress a girl.
 Heck, I did some pretty ridiculous things just to ask some girls out.

 My ideas never endangered anyone.
 You might have even appreciated some of my past stunts.
 However, there’s something I had in common with our test-driving-first-dater.
 We were both focused on impressing our date and I’m afraid all the attention to that objective revealed a critical confusion about what makes relationships work.

 You can’t blame us, because screenwriters show us over and over again how “true love” begins with some insane stunt that somehow winds up working in the end!
 The girl catches the guy’s eye or the guy win’s the girls respect.
 And the rest is [Hollywood] history.
 But…

 Any performer knows that first impressions aren’t enough.
 If you’re going to keep your audience you have to keep ratcheting up the “WOW’ factor.